rednafi/rednafi.com/content/javascript/bulk_request_google_search_index.md

 the necessary `options` for making API requests to the Google indexing API.
 It then calls the `getUrls` function to fetch the URLs from the `sitemap.xml` file.
 For each URL, it updates the `options` with the URL and makes a POST request to the Indexing API to request indexing.
-The response from the API is then logged to the console.
+The response from the API is then logged into the console.

 One thing to keep in mind is that by default, the daily request quota per project is
 200. But you can request more [quota][quota-and-pricing] if you need it.